 Tennis also has some unique and great nicknames, and here are 15 that you should know about.

-The Swiss star is one of the greatest to have played the game, and his ability to cover a lot of ground probably got him this nickname.
+The Swiss tennis legend is one of the greatest to have played the game, and his ability to cover a lot of ground probably got him this nickname.

 Roger Federer has other nicknames such as King Roger and The Swiss Maestro, but Fed-ex is possibly the best one for the retired 20-time Grand Slam winner.

 Another star who has a couple of nicknames, Novak Djokovic is known as the Djoker for his antics and comedic skills on and off the court.

-The Serbian also is known as Nola, but his impressions of Rafael Nadal certainly give him the Djoker tag.
+The Serbian also is known as Nola, but his impressions of Rafael Nadal and other tennis stars have earned him the Djoker tag.

 Speaking of Rafael Nadal, the Spaniard has several nicknames in tennis such as Rafa but The King of Clay is the most appropriate one.

-Nadal is unbeatable on that surface and has backed up his name by winning several French Open titles.
+Nadal is unbeatable on that surface and has backed up his name by winning a record 14 French Open titles.

-The American had a fast service and was short-tempered on the courts too.
+The American had a super fast serve on him and was short-tempered on the courts too.
 Roddick most probably got his nickname from his fast serves but was also known as Rocket Man.

 Swedish star Bjorn Borg is regarded as one of the greats of the game and his mentality on the court led to his ‘ice man’ nickname.